aashoo17/notes/src/general/std/time.md

 types of clocks in CPU

 1. time measuring clock (this is generally lower frequency set to 32768 Hz) - can run on battery power even when computer is fully dead
-2. controlling CPU instruction execution speed(we see like 2.5 GHz, 2 GHz these days)
+2. controlling CPU instruction execution speed(we see like 2.5 GHz, 2 GHz, 4 GHz these days)

 **epoch**
 all computers has an in-built clock which is set to give value in seconds (even with nanosecond precision) from